johala9/Noroff-Assignment/readme.md

 @par Description

 The project is based around the graphical library STemWin, and the FreeRTOS real time operating system and several Middleware components.
-Features include: LCD with touch screen, timers, pin control and thread setup to allow ease of future iterations.

 Features:
   + LCD